-Table 3 - Standards for Structures and Buildings Non- compliance The following standards apply to structures and buildings, except Farm Buildings. Сопірнансе 21.5.14 Structures RD Any structure which is greater than 5 metres in length, and between 1 metre and 2 metres in height shall be located a minimum distance of within 10 metres of from a road boundary, which is greater than 5 metres in length, and between 1 metre and 2 metres in height, except for: 21.5.14.1 post and rail, post and wire and post and mesh fences, including deer fences; 21.5.14.2 any structure associated with farming activities as defined in this plan.
+- Standards for Structures and Buildings Non- Table 3 The following standards apply to structures and buildings, except Farm Buildings. compliance Status 21.5.14 Structures RD Any structure within 10 metres of a road boundary, which is greater than 5 metres in length, and between 1 metre and 2 metres in height, except for: 21.5.14.1 post and rail, post and wire and post and mesh fences, including deer fences; 21.5.14.2 any structure associated with farming activities as defined in this plan.
 Discretion is restricted to all of the following: Effects on landscape character, views and amenity, particularly from public roads.
 The materials used, including their colour, reflectivity and permeability.
 Whether the structure will be consistent with traditional rural elements.
-21.5.15 Buildings RD Any building, including any structure larger than 5m2, that is new, relocated, altered, reclad or repainted, including containers intended to, or that remain on site for more than six months, and the alteration to any lawfully established building are subject to the following: All exterior surfaces shall be coloured in the range of browns, greens or greys (except soffits), including; 21.5.15.1 Pre-painted steel and all roofs shall have a light reflectance value not greater than 20%; and, 21.5.15.2 All other surface finishes shall have a light reflectance value of not greater than 30%.
+21.5.15 Buildings RD Any building, including any structure larger than 5m , that is new, relocated, altered, reclad or repainted, including containers intended to, or that remain on site for more than six months, and the alteration to any lawfully established building are subject to the following: All exterior surfaces shall be coloured in the range of browns, greens or greys (except soffits), including; 21.5.15.1 Pre-painted steel and all roofs shall have a reflectance value not greater than 20%; and, 21.5.15.2 All other surface finishes shall have a reflectance value of not greater than 30%.
 21.5.15.3 In the case of alterations to an existing building not located within a building platform, it does not increase the ground floor area by more than 30% in any ten year period.
 Discretion is restricted to all of the following: External appearance.
 Visual prominence from both public places and private locations.
 Landscape character.
 Visual amenity.
-Except this rule shall not apply within the Ski Area Sub Zones.
-Excludes soffits, windows and skylights (but not glass balustrades).
-Includes cladding and built landscaping that cannot be measured by way
+21.5.16 Building size RD The maximum ground floor area of any building shall be 500m .
+Discretion is restricted to all of the following: External appearance.
+Visual prominence from both public places and private locations.
+Landscape character.
+Visual amenity.
+Privacy, outlook and amenity from adjoining properties.